Skip to main content

 40th Reunion Pub Night

-For the classes of 1984 and 1985, sponsored by the 40th Reunion Planning Committee.
-Join together for music from the old jukebox, dancing, and beverages (adult and N/A) Bring your memento glass and avoid the ubiquitous solo cup (or grab one of those for old times' sake)!
+The classes of 1984 and 1985 will join together for 80's music, dancing, and beverages (adult and N/A).
+Bring your memento glass and avoid the ubiquitous solo cup (or grab one for old times' sake)!

 1984